wazuh/wazuh-documentation/source/user-manual/ruleset/rules-classification.rst

 ..
 Original content from the OSSEC documentation, available at http://www.ossec.net/docs/manual/rules-decoders/rule-levels.html

 .. meta::
-  :description: The rules are classified into multiple levels, from the lowest (0) to the maximum (16).
+  :description: The rules are classified into multiple levels, from 0 to 16.
 Learn more about Wazuh and Rules classification in this section.

 .. _rules_classification: